-MODULE CODE MODULE TITLE BRIEF DESCRIPTION PRE-REQUISITES [IF ANY] / COMMENTS Autumn Seme ster - Year 1 MU4711 Introduction to Music I Course Aims and Objectives: To provide the students with an understanding of the rudiments, terminology and language of tonal music with a course of ear training and keyboard harmony and an introduction to sonata form.
+MODULE CODE MODULE TITLE BRIEF DESCRIPTION PRE-REQUISITES [IF ANY] / COMMENTS Autumn Semes ster - Year 1 MU4711 Introduction to Music I Course Aims and Objectives: To provide the students with an understanding of the rudiments, terminology and language of tonal music with a course of ear training and keyboard harmony and an introduction to sonata form.
 Course Syllabus: The construction of intervals, scales, modes and chords; the theory of figured bass as a system of writing and analysing chord progressions; the bass line as a foundation for understanding tonal harmony; the elements of melodic construction in classical music; simple textures in piano and vocal music; the skills necessary for aural dictation and analysis of simple melodies and harmonic progressions; definitions of technical terms; the skills necessary for singing a melody from sight; common rhythmic patterns in a variety of metres; binary and ternary form; sonata form.
 Please see end of 'Music' section.
-Autumn Seme ster - Year 2 MU4713 The Music of the Baroque Era / Theory & Techniques Course Aims and Objectives: To provide students with an overview of important issues and key developments in music during the period c1600-1750; To examine selected works from this period and also issues related to the performance of baroque music; To further students' knowledge of four-part harmony and to introduce figured bass and trio writing.
+Autumn Semes ster - Year 2 MU4713 The Music of the Baroque Era / Theory & Techniques Course Aims and Objectives: To provide students with an overview of important issues and key developments in music during the period c1600-1750; To examine selected works from this period and also issues related to the performance of baroque music; To further students' knowledge of four-part harmony and to introduce figured bass and trio writing.
 Course Syllabus: [a] Lectures: Theory & Techniques-The harmonization of hymn tunes for SATB; the figuring of, typically, short trio sonata movements by Corelli; the addition of S, A and T parts in realizing a short figured bass line; and the completion of either or both of the violin parts in an extract from a trio sonata movement.
-History-Introduction to Baroque era; stylistic overview of Baroque music; Seventeenth- century Italy 1: secular song, opera, sacred music; Seventeenth-century Italy 2: instrumental music, women composers; Corelli and the trio sonata; Seventeenth-century Germany and Central Europe: keyboard music; Seventeenth-century England: Purcell; Late Baroque Please see end of 'Music' section.
+History-Introduction to Baroque era; stylistic overview of Baroque music; Seventeenth-century Italy 1: secular song, opera, sacred music; Seventeenth-century Italy 1: secular song, opera, sacred music; Seventeenth-century Germany and Central Europe: keyboard music, Schütz, Biber; French music of the grand siècle: Lully & opera; keyboard music; Seventeenth-century England: Purcell; Late Baroque Please see end of 'Music' section.

 1: Handel and oratorio; Late Baroque 2: Bach's instrumental music; Late Baroque 3: Vivaldi and the concerto [b] Tutorials: Beginning in Week 2, students are required to attend a weekly tutorial to support their learning in lectures and help them to prepare for assessment tasks.
-MU4723 The Music of the Course Aims and Objectives: To provide students with an overview of key developments Please see end of 'Music' Classical Period / in music during the period c1740-c1805; To study the development and expansion of section.
-Theory & Techniques relevant forms and genres; To examine selected works from this period; To introduce string quartet writing Course Syllabus: [a] Lectures: Introduction to Classical era; stylistic overview of the period; Mannheim; Haydn, Mozart, Early Beethoven; string quartet writing, forms, techniques, late 18 th C harmony, symphony, concerto, musical language of Classical era, development of 18 th C orchestra; developments in the history of opera; textual criticism of primary source documents; critique of operatic productions; [b] Tutorials: Students are required to attend occasional tutorials for assistance with their string quartet writing.
+MU4723 The Music of the Classical Period / Theory & Techniques Course Aims and Objectives: To provide students with an overview of key developments in music during the period c1740-c1805; To study the development and expansion of relevant forms and genres; To examine selected works from this period; To introduce string quartet writing Course Syllabus: [a] Lectures: Introduction to Classical era; stylistic overview of the period; Mannheim; Haydn, Mozart, Early Beethoven; string quartet writing, forms, techniques, late 18th C harmony, symphony, concerto, musical language of Classical era, development of 18th C orchestra; developments in the history of opera; textual criticism of primary source documents; critique of operatic productions; [b] Tutorials: Students are required to attend occasional tutorials for assistance with their string quartet writing.
+Please see end of 'Music' section.